Trowse Newton, Norfolk Planning Applications

 This is notably above the national average of approximately 87%, suggesting a relatively permissive planning environment.
 Applicants near Trowse Newton may find that well-prepared applications have a strong chance of success.

-The most common application types near Trowse Newton were tree works (7), outline applications (3), listed building and heritage (3).
-The significant number of tree-related applications is typical for areas with mature tree cover or active tree preservation orders.
+The most common application types near Trowse Newton were outline applications (4), tree works (4), listed building and heritage (3).

 Nearby Towns